SilviaAmAm/SilviaAmAm.github.io/_posts/2024-09-07-websockets.md

 Django works by taking an incoming request, routing it down to the right `View` which handles the request and produces a response.

+Django Channels works around the concept of events.
+When an event happens, a message is put into a queue.
+Consumers listen for these messages and can execute some code and/or send additional messages.

+There are a few key concepts and vocabulary that is used in the Django Channles project:

-In Django Channels the core concept is a _channel_.
-The channel is an "_ordered, first-in first-out queue with message expiry and at-most-once delivery to only one listener at a time_". [https://test-channels.readthedocs.io/en/latest/concepts.html#what-is-a-channel]
+- Channel: The channel is an "_ordered, first-in first-out queue with message expiry and at-most-once delivery to only one listener at a time_". [https://test-channels.readthedocs.io/en/latest/concepts.html#what-is-a-channel].
+- Producers: This is anyone loading messages into a channel.

-When an event occurs, "producers" load messages into channels.
-"Consumers" are listening for messages on particular channels.
-Based on the type of the message that comes in, Django Channels looks at a routing table and starts an instance of the right consumer.
-Each consumer is associated with a unique channel name that can be used to communicate with the client.
-When the consumer is instantiated, it receives a scope (information about the connection), a callable to send messages to the client and a callable to receive messages. [https://github.com/django/channels/blob/643d0832698d5306c01927add7b4aa34da1c457d/channels/consumer.py#L27]
+- Consumers: Consumers are the entities listening for messages on particular channels.
+Based on the type of message that comes in, Django Channels looks at a routing table and starts an instance of the right consumer.
+Each consumer is associated with a unique channel name that can be used to communicate with the client, since each consumer will live until the connection is closed.
+When the consumer is instantiated, it receives a scope (information about the connection), a callable to send messages and a callable to receive messages. [https://github.com/django/channels/blob/643d0832698d5306c01927add7b4aa34da1c457d/channels/consumer.py#L27]

-When the consumer receives a message it can execute some code and/or send additional messages.

-When there are multiple instances of the same consumer at the same time, it must be possible to send messages to all the associated channels.
+- Channel groups: When there are multiple instances of the same consumer at the same time, it must be possible to send messages to all the associated channels.
 For this, there is the concept of a "channel group".
 You can write your consumers so that whenever a connection is opened, the unique channel name is added to a group.
-Then, whenever an event happens, a messages is sent to all the channels that are in that group.
+Then, whenever an event happens, a messages can be sent to all the channels that are in that group.

-In the case of HTTP requests, there is then an `AsgiRequest` adapter class that transforms the message into a Django request, and then the request goes through the normal routing and arrives at a particular view.
-For websockets, it is also possible to route the messages to the right consumer based on the path of the incoming request.
+- Channel layer: Python code that handles loading messages into a queue and receiving messages from it.
+For example, when using the RedisChannelLayer, this layer receives the messages and handles sending/retrieving them to the Redis backend [https://github.com/django/channels_redis/blob/13cef4502a95fbb7f41bb97eaa6f4d02c1f7c91c/channels_redis/core.py#L98].

 Note:
-When in the documentation they refer to "channel layers" I think that they refer to the Python code that handles receiving a message and then sending it "somewhere".
-For example, when using the RedisChannelLayer, this layer receives the messages and handles sending/retrieving them to the Redis backend.

-In this new architecture, the HTTP request/response cycle looks as follows:

-- A request comes in from a client.
-- The request is transformed into a "message" and is loaded into the http channel (queue).
-- The consumer listening on the channel for HTTP requests picks up the message.
-- The consumer runs some code and at the end loads a new message into the queue (the equivalent of a response).
-- This "response" message is picked up and sent to the client.

-However, now it is possible to support other flows!
-Data can be sent to the client as a result of events.
-For example:
-- A client opens a WebSocket connection with the server.
-- Some process is doing some work and when it finishes it loads a message onto the queue.
+There are 2 major "types" of channels:
+- Channel for dispatching messages to consumers.
+When a message gets added to a channel, a worker picks it up and spins up a consumer.
-- A consumer is listening for messages.
-It picks up the message and sends it to the client.
+- A "reply" channel.
+Only the interface server listens on the reply channel and then sends messages back to the client. [https://test-channels.readthedocs.io/en/latest/concepts.html#channel-types]

+## Deploying Django Channels applications

+There are more than one way to deploy Deploying Django Channels applications.
+Some options:

+1. Exactly like normal Django apps.
+If no channel layer is specified, Django Channels apps work just like WSGI apps.
+However, it will only support HTTP traffic.
+2. Only with an ASGI server.
+All traffic, including HTTP traffic, goes through the ASGI server.
+3. With both an ASGI and a WSGI server.
+In this case, the WSGI server can handle the HTTP traffic, while WSGI server handles the WebSocket and/or HTTP/2 traffic.

+For options 2. and 3., a few components are needed.
+In the Django Channels documentation, they mention [https://test-channels.readthedocs.io/en/latest/deploying.html#deploying]:

+1. An "interface" server
+2. A channel backend
+3. Worker servers

+### Interface servers

+The interface server is an ASGI compatible web server.
+It has the role of receiving incoming requests and loading messages into the channels.

+A common choice for the interface server is Daphne [https://github.com/django/daphne/].

+According to the documentation, it may be preferable to route HTTP traffic to a WSGI web server while routing all WebSocket and HTTP/2 to the ASGI server.
+This is because the ASGI specification and Daphne are relatively new, so it is still less "battle tested" [https://test-channels.readthedocs.io/en/latest/deploying.html#running-asgi-alongside-wsgi].
+In this case, a reverse proxy (like nginx) needs to be added.
+It takes incoming requests and routes the HTTP traffic to the WSGI server and other traffic to the ASGI server.

+It is important to run the interface server inside some program that can take care of restarting the process when it exits for whatever reason.

+### Channels backend

+One has to choose a backend supported by one of the Channel Layers [https://test-channels.readthedocs.io/en/latest/backends.html].
+The recommended backend is Redis.

+### Workers

+These are mini-ASGI compatible applications that talk to the Channels backend.
+They listen on either specified channels or all channels and can perform some work, including spinning up consumers to handle requests.
+The work of running consumers is decoupled from the work of talking to clients, you can run  multiple "worker servers” to do additional processing of messages.

+It is important to run workers inside some program that can take care of restarting the process when it exits, since the worker itself has no retry-on-exit logic.